ThinkPad: Past

 The introduced in 2004 line of hi-end displays with wide view angles and optional high resolution (up to 15" 1600x1200 or (rarely) 2048x1536 pixels).
-Partially dropped in 2008 (after partial defunct of BOE-Hydis display supplier), and reintroduced as ordinary IPS screen option in 2013.
+Partially dropped in 2008 (after the partial defunct of BOE-Hydis display supplier), and reintroduced as an ordinary IPS screen option in 2013.

 Batteries

-Some Lenovo laptops (such as the X230, W530 and T430) block third-party batteries.
+Some ThinkPad laptops (such as the X230/X230t, T430s/T430 and T530/W530, all from 2012) block third-party batteries.
 Lenovo calls this feature "Battery Safeguard".
 It was first introduced on some models in May 2012.
 Laptops with this feature scan for security chips that only ThinkPad-branded batteries contain.
 Affected ThinkPads flash a message stating "Genuine Lenovo Battery Not Attached" when third-party batteries are used, and the battery will not charge.

 Operating systems

-The ThinkPad has shipped with Microsoft Windows from its inception until present day.
-Alongside MS-DOS, Windows 3.1x was the default operating system on the original ThinkPad 700.
+The ThinkPad has shipped with Microsoft Windows from its inception until the present day.
+Alongside IBM PC DOS, Windows 3.1x was the default operating system on the original ThinkPad 700.

-IBM and Microsoft's joint operating system, known as OS/2, although not as popular, was also made available as an option from the ThinkPad 700 in 1992, and was officially supported until the T43 in 2005.
+IBM and Microsoft's joint operating system, known as Operating System/2 (OS/2), although not as popular, was also made available as an option from the ThinkPad 700 in 1992, and was officially supported until the T43 in 2005.

-The IBM ThinkPad Power Series line, sold from 1994 through 1998, was available with AIX and Solaris operating systems.
+The ThinkPad Power series line, sold from 1994 through 1998, was available with AIX and Solaris operating systems.

 IBM took its first steps toward ThinkPads with an alternative operating system, when they quietly certified the 390 model for SUSE Linux in November 1998.
 The company released its first Linux-based unit with the ThinkPad A20m in July 2000.
-This model, along with the closely-released A21m, T21 and T22 models, came preinstalled with Caldera OpenLinux.
-IBM shifted away from preinstalled Linux on the ThinkPad after 2002, but continued to support other distributions such as Red Hat Linux, SUSE Linux Enterprise, and Turbolinux by means of customer installations on A30, A30p, A31p models.
+This model, along with the closely-released A21m, T21, and T22 models, came preinstalled with Caldera OpenLinux.
+IBM shifted away from preinstalled Linux on the ThinkPad after 2002, but continued to support other distributions such as Red Hat Linux, SUSE Linux Enterprise, and Turbolinux using customer installations on A30, A30p, A31p models.
 This continued through the Lenovo transition with the T60p, until September 2007.

 The following year, ThinkPads began shipping with Linux again, when the R61 and T61 were released with SUSE Linux Enterprise as an option.
-This was shortlived, as Lenovo discontinued that practice in 2009.
+This was short-lived, as Lenovo discontinued that practice in 2009.
 ThinkPad hardware continued to be certified for Linux.

 In 2020, Lenovo shifted into much heavier support of Linux when they announced the ThinkPad X1 Carbon Gen 8, the P1 Gen 2, and the P53 would come with Fedora Linux as an option.
 This was the first time that Fedora Linux was made available as a preinstalled option from a major hardware vendor.
 Following that, Lenovo then began making Ubuntu available as a preinstalled option across nearly thirty different notebook and desktop models, and Fedora Linux on all of its P series lineup.

-A small number of ThinkPads are preinstalled with Google's ChromeOS.
-On these devices, ChromeOS is the only officially supported operating system where installation of Windows and other operating systems requires putting the device into developer mode.
+A small number of ThinkPads, such as the C14, are preinstalled with Google's ChromeOS, and are essentially ThinkPad-branded Chromebooks.
+On these devices, ChromeOS is the only officially supported operating system where installation of Windows and other operating systems requires putting the device into developer mode, as is the case with other Chromebooks.